detjensrobert/QueueBot/README.md

 	The resultant channel is only visible to the queue members and a queue admin role.

+- `!queue random <queue-name> <length>`

+	Creates a new *random* queue with the given name and length, and a new channel `#queue-<queue-name>` under a configured category.

+	Since this is a random queue, a message is sent to the `#queue-list` (or configured) channel.
+Users react to this message to join.

+ 	Can only be called by authorised users (with a specified role e.g. Middlemen).

+	The resultant channel is only visible to the queue members and a queue admin role.

 - `!queue join <queue-name>`

 	Adds user to queue `<queue-name>` (if it exists), and posts their info in that queue's channel.